 Here are some good reasons why you might choose to extend or renovate your existing home:

 - Save money on selling and moving costs.
-If you decide to stay in your home and remodel, you will save money on conveyancing/legal fees, real estate agent’s commission and advertising/marketing fees, and removalist fees.
+If you decide to stay in your home and renovate, you will savemoney on conveyancing/legal fees, real estate agent's commission and advertising/marketing fees, andremovalist fees.

 - Location.
-Remodelling is great if you like the suburb and local community you live in.
+Renovating is great if you like the suburb and local community you live in.

 - Be Green.
-Remodelling an existing house is a sustainable alternative to building a new home.
+Renovating an existing house can be a sustainable alternative to building a new home.
 The majority of the existing home can be retained and improved, a number of materials can be recycled, your garden will be retained, and there will be overall savings compared with building a new home.

 - No need to find a block of land.
-Choosing to remodel means you won’t have to hunt for land and it will save you money on the cost of buying new land.
+Choosing to renovate means you won't have to hunt for land and it will save you money on the cost of buying new land.

-- Six year warranty.
-You also have the peace of mind that your new renovations are covered by the home warranty insurance scheme for six years, covering structural defects and two years for non-structural defects.
+- Statutory warranties.
+You have the peace of mind that your home is covered by a home warranty insurance scheme or fidelity fund, covering structural defects for six years, and two years for non-structural defects.